 Goodcall uses a subscription model based on unique customers served per month rather than call minutes.
 All plans include unlimited minutes and AI tokens.

-Enterprise solutions available for large-scale operations and in-house call centers with CRM integration.
+Enterprise solutions are available for large-scale operations and in-house call centers with CRM integration.

 Smith.ai

-The platform operates so that AI handles initial call intake and routine requests, with live North America-based receptionists available when conversations require human judgment or sensitive handling.
-During our testing, the handoff between AI and human agents was smooth enough that callers often did not notice the transition.
+AI handles initial call intake and routine requests, with live North America-based receptionists available when conversations require human judgment or sensitive handling.
+The handoff between AI and human agents was smooth enough that callers often did not notice the transition.

 What we like

-- Strong call quality and consistency: The combination of AI efficiency and live agent backup produced the most reliable call handling in our evaluation.
-Every plan includes access to 500+ live agents, not just the premium tiers.
+- Strong call quality and consistency: The combination of AI efficiency and live agent backup produced the most reliable call handling.
+Every plan includes access to 500+ live agents, not just the premium tiers

 What we don't like

-- Per-call pricing adds up quickly: Self-service plans charge $1.60 to $1.90 per call with $2.40 overages, which can get expensive for businesses with high call volumes or unpredictable spikes.
+- Per-call pricing adds up quickly: Self-service plans charge $1.20 to $1.90 per call with $2.40 overages, which can get expensive for businesses with high call volumes or unpredictable spikes

 Pricing